CASFRI/CASFRI/documentation/specifications/README.md

 - Source filename i.e., name of shapefile or geodatabase (15 characters)
 - Primary id - Polygon ID linking back to the source polygon, often Map Sheet ID or similar (10 characters)
 - Secondary id - Polygon ID linking back to the source polygon, often a unique polygon if from the source data (10 characters)
-- Cas id - usually ogd_fid which is added after loading and ensures all rows in the database have a unique identifier (7 characters)
+- Cas id - usually ogc_fid which is added after loading and ensures all rows in the database have a unique identifier (7 characters)

 In some inventories the source polygons have a unique identifier with a length of up to 20 characters.
 In these cases, the unique identifier can be split and used as the Primary id and Secondary id to reconstruct a unique identifier linking back to the source polygon.
 This happens in QC and ON for example.